 The course are run at a number of venues across the country.
 Typically they are either a purpose built course and conference centre such as that at Yarnfield Park in Staffordshire or a hotel with space and facilities for classroom and outside working.

 4. How much do they cost?

-The pricing is to be confirmed, following the pandemic the costs of venues etc have all changed and need confirming.
-However, our aim is to provide the PHEC at around £850 and the ICC for around £1300 for non-members with a discount for our membership.
+Pricing for the ICC has yet to be confirmed but is likely to be around £1300 for non-members with a discount for our members.
 As soon as these can be confirmed they will be provided here and on the course pages.

 5. Whats included?

 Your course costs includes the teaching and all equipment that you will use, we do suggest that if you have your own Hi-vis PPE (incl helmet & debris gloves) you bring it, but for those without we have stock to lend you.
 Refreshments including hot drinks and a midday meal are also included; depending on the venue this may include a buffet hot lunch or minimally a sandwich meal.
 Accomodation is not provided.

 We will provide a list of local accommodation and some of our venues may have on site rooms.
 You are responsible for finding and booking your own accommodation.

 We can and in fact we frequently do whether in the UK or abroad.
 Sometimes these are courses that have a particular focus such as the urgent care services, a specific industry or setting or through the inclusion of particular skills and patient groups.
 Please ask for your requirements whether you require a days course or something more complex including course delivered in stages.

 1. How often is the course reviewed and updated?

 The courses are under constant review, they incorporate recent thinking and practice guidance.
 Both the PHEC and ICC have been completely re-written in early 2020 with new course curricula.
 A component of all courses is a two-stage evaluation process; the first is from the participants and the second from the faculty.